-GitHub Actions supports sharing data between jobs in any workflow as artifacts.
-This is very convenient but the storage is limited (or you have to pay for it).
-If you use too much storage, you may get one of those notifications:
+GitHub Actions supports sharing data between jobs in a workflow using artifacts.
+This is useful, but storage is limited unless you pay for more.
+If you use too much storage, you may receive a notification like this:

 You've used 75% of included services for GitHub Storage (GitHub Actions and Packages)

-One way to free storage space is to delete GitHub Actions artifacts.
-You can do it manually, but this is tedious if you have lots of workflow runs.
-The easiest way is to create a script that deletes all artifacts automatically.
-You can use the GitHub API to list all artifacts and then delete them.
+One way to reclaim storage is to delete old artifacts.
+You can do this manually, but it becomes tedious across many workflow runs.
+A better approach is to write a script that deletes artifacts automatically using the GitHub API.

 Shell